PsCustomObject/terraforming-my-career/AWS/AWS - Cloud Practitioner/02-EC2-Instances.md

 ### 🔒 Dedicated Instances

-- Hardware not shared with other customers
+- Instances run on a VPC on Hardware not shared with other customers
+- Instances run isolated at the hardware level from instances belonging to other AWS accounts
+- Dedicated instances could share hardware with other non dedicated instances from the **same AWS account**
 - No instance placement control

 ### 📌 Capacity Reservations